ralph-e-boy/UIImage-SFSymbols/README.md

        .package(url: "https://github.com/ralph-e-boy/UIImage-SFSymbols", branch: "main")

+### Versions / tags

+Version 2.0.0 of this library was built against SFSymbols 2.1

+Version 3.0.0 of this library was built against SFSymbols 3.0

-This was generated using the shell script in bin/ against the plist found in the SFSymbols App version 2.1
+The source is is generated using the shell script in bin/ against the plist found in the SFSymbols App

 Adjust format as you see fit, and regenerate the swift by typing "make" from the root directory